Abortion in Liechtenstein: Proposals

 A proposal to legalize abortion, in the first 12 weeks of pregnancy or when the unborn child was disabled, was defeated in a further referendum held in September 2011.
 The opponents, which included Prince Alois, got 500 votes more and eventually settled at 52.3 percent compared with 47.7 percent.
 Prince Alois had previously threatened to veto the proposal if it passed.
 In April and November 2012, the Landtag considered but did not advance proposals to relax abortion laws.
 Until an amendment of the Criminal Code in 2015, the exception for rape was limited to cases where the victim of the rape was aged under 14 years old.

+A new proposal titled Fristenlösung für Liechtenstein, again intended to legalize abortion before 12 weeks of pregnancy was submitted to the government in February 2026.
+The initiative was conducted by organizations including Women in Good Health, the Women's Network, Infra, and the Free List.
+In an interview with the newspaper Liechtensteiner Vaterland the same month, Prince Alois once again opposed the proposal, and in June announced that, like in 2011, he would veto any successful law or referendum.
+The initiative began collecting signatures in June and on 31 July the initiative was submitted with 4970 signatures, representing approximately a quarter of Liechtenstein's eligible voters.
+The initiative received the second-highest amount of signatures in Liechtenstein's history.

+A poll conducted by Lie-Barometer in July 2026 suggested that 62% of respondents would support a time-limit solution for abortion.

 Statistics

 Women in Liechtenstein who choose to have an abortion must cross the border, to either neighboring Switzerland or Austria, to have the procedure carried out legally or to obtain advice in relation to abortion.
 In 2011, it was estimated that approximately 50 women a year had abortions, either illegally in Liechtenstein or abroad in either Switzerland or Austria.